 You don't have to be a Kosher certified judge to judge Hava NaGrilla.
 We accept all certified KCBS Judges.

 Please take the time to review and fill out the application

-A team must consist of a minimum of 1 person but no more than 4 people.
-All team members must sign this form.
-Team members can sign at the event prior to the competition. *Deadline for Registration: April 1, 2018
+A team must consist of a minimum of 1 person but no more than 4 people. *Deadline for Registration: March 1, 2019

 The 4 meats for competition will be: full 1st and 2nd cut brisket (packer cut), 10 beef short ribs (10 separate cut beef short ribs), 1 whole turkey (14-16 pounds), 10 chicken thighs.
-All these meats will be purchased by Hava Nagrilla committee and supplied to you at the mandatory cooks meeting on Thursday August 23rd at 6pm at the Temple Beth Hillel-Beth El.
+All these meats will be purchased by Hava Nagrilla committee.
+The meats will be distributed to each cooking team Saturday evening after Shabbat.
+In addition to the grills and smokers, we will provide: Kingsford Blue Charcoal, all knives, metal barbeque utensils, syringe injectors, barbeque gloves, 2 quart saucepans, heavy aluminum foil, Stark portable cutting boards, Kosher salt and pepper.
+Each barbeque team will have to provide their own selected spices and liquids, all brand new Kosher and certified.
 You must place one piece of aluminum foil in the bottom of each styrofoam box.
 The aluminum foil should not reach up to the sides of the styrofoam box.
 Remember that this is a no garnish barbecue event!
-A representative of each team must come to the Thursday meeting prior to the event to accept the meats and start your creative preparations.
 The mashgiach will be present to inspect all spices and ingredients that you bring to the event.
 The mashgiach will have the final approval of all the ingredients.
 If you have any questions, please inform us and we will pass them along to the Kosher supervisor.

 Everything you bring must be Kosher certified , new and unopened.